bazilinskyy/gazes-crowdsourced/README.md

 Cheaters can be reported by running `python gazes-crowdsourced/gazes/analysis/run_analysis.py`.
 Running this script also rejects rows of data from cheaters in appen data and triggers appen to acquire more data to replace the filtered rows.

 ## Analysis
 Analysis can be started by running `python gazes-crowdsourced/gazes/qa/flag_cheaters.py`.
+A number of csv files are saved in `gazes-crowdsourced/_output`.

 ### Visualisation
+Heatmaps and visualisations of gazes are saved in `gazes-crowdsourced/_output`.
 todo: add example image with heatmap

-### Config of analysis
+### Configuration of analysis
 Configuration of analysis needs to be defined in `gazes-crowdsourced/gazes/analysis/config`.
 Please use the `default.config` file for the required structure of the file.
 If no custom config file is provided, `default.config` is used.